 You will only be able to see how the digital files look once (when you first upload them).

-If you do choose to upload the documents, it is strongly advised that you check how it looks on your PC before you upload it.
+If you do choose to upload the documents, it is therefore strongly advised that you check how it looks on your computer before you upload.

 “Can I delete a file that I accidentally uploaded?”

 Yes, you can do this by clicking the ‘Remove’ link which will delete it from the online application.

 “The uploading part of the website is playing up and not working as intended?!”